articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round.md

 	- Reassign the word to a new topic based on these proportions.
 ```

-> This i think i need to ask you about as well
+==Julianne's comment: This i think i need to ask you about as well

+> Perhaps you can be more specific here?

 ### BERTopic
 How it works: